Don’t forget to budget for these travel extras

 As your date of departure approaches, you’ll be eager to grab your passport and hit the road.
 Whether you’re travelling by car, train, boat or plane, however, there’s lots to do before you leave.
 As well as double-checking that you’ve got your essentials – passport, tickets, medication, phone and keys – you’ll want to make your property secure, turn off electricals, dispose of uneaten food and set the timers for your lights and thermostat.

-With all your last-minute jobs done and your travel extras accounted for, you can relax and enjoy a long-awaited holiday in your dream destination.
+With all your last-minute jobs done and your travel extras accounted for, you can relax, scroll through social media, perhaps even check out the latest bingo sites, and enjoy a long-awaited holiday in your dream destination.